 About pricing tiers

-Learn how to configure different prices for your products with our pricing tiers feature
+Learn how to configure different product prices with our pricing tiers feature.

-Pricing tiers allow for different markups to be set for certain situations - as an example, you might have different markups for your Etsy marketplace sales vs. your wholesale agreements.
+Pricing tiers allow for different markups for specific situations—for example, you might have different markups for your Etsy marketplace sales compared to your wholesale agreements.

-Tiers also give you the ability to set multiple price points for your products and variations, giving you the ability to see markups and margins across the different situations you sell in.
+Tiers also allow you to set multiple price points for your products and variations, allowing you to see markups and margins across the different situations in which you sell.

 Price Points